so-dang-cool/dt/README.md

 To build from source, clone the repo and run `./build help` for instructions.
 The project currently builds with Zig 0.11.+ and a recent Cargo toolchain.
-The resulting binary for your machine will be produced in `./zig-out/bin/dt`
+The resulting binary for your machine will be produced as `./zig-out/bin/dt`

 ## The nerdy stuff